 One of the unique things to do in Bali is to visit Ubud and connect with your spirituality.
 You can do that in many ways: meditation classes, yoga classes, spa sessions, trekking the Campuhan Ridge Walk, visiting temples or relaxing in a hotel.

 Most of the people go to Ubud to visit the Art Market, the Ubud Royal Palace Puri Saren Agung and the Ubud Monkey Forest.
 Of course, you must visit them all, but the most important thing to do in Ubud is to stay zen!

-Juices made with vegetable and spices like ginger and turmeric, are a big thing in Bali and breakfast are serious business.
-You gonna find mouthwatering menu serving from eggs ‘n’ bacon, to smoothie fruit bowls that taste like heaven.
+Juices made with vegetables and spices like ginger and turmeric, are a big thing in Bali and breakfast are serious business.
+You gonna find a mouthwatering menu serving from eggs ‘n’ bacon to smoothie fruit bowls that taste like heaven.

 I had an amazing time learning about the ingredients, chopping and slicing vegetables, helping to prepare our delicious meal.
 While Rob was having fun in the fields, planting rice and even riding a cow.

 Bali is a huge island and to see the best of it you need to move.
 Kuta, Legian and Seminyak are the traditional busy beaches.
-Sanur is another famous beach, specially for those who want calm sea and a relaxing time.
+Sanur is another famous beach, especially for those who want a calm sea and relaxing time.
 The beaches close to Uluwatu are perfect for surfers, and most of them are hidden at the end of long and curvy roads.

-We are done with experiences, unique things to do in Bali, moments that you can only have in this incredible island.
+We are done with experiences, unique things to do in Bali, moments that you can only have on this incredible island.
 Now it’s time to talk about the unmissable tourist attractions in Bali.
-Some of them despite being fantastic, are very touristy, but you can’t leave the islands of Gods without visiting them.
+Some of them despite being fantastic, are very touristy, but you can’t leave the Islands of Gods without visiting them.